paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 Scriptable objects provide a valuable resource.
 By moving code and data out of mono behaviours, we can more decouple and test our systems.
 The problem is that in the default Unity system a scriptable object in a mono behaviour shows up as a resource.
 You need to select it in the Project view to have the inspector show details.

-This script and many thanks to [TheVastBernie](https://forum.unity.com/members/thevastbernie.589052/) for his [script](https://forum.unity.com/threads/editor-tool-better-scriptableobject-inspector-editing.484393/) displays scriptable objects in full in the inspector view of a MonoBehaviour.
-There is nothing for you to do.
-When you load ***Able*** it all happens.
+This script and many thanks to [TheVastBernie](https://forum.unity.com/members/thevastbernie.589052/) for his [script](https://forum.unity.com/threads/editor-tool-better-scriptableobject-inspector-editing.484393/).
+It displays scriptable objects in full in the inspector view for a MonoBehaviour.

 #### Closed